 By Emma Mitra

-You certainly wouldn’t be alone.
-According to a report by Censuswide for Aviva, 85% of the UK population has used the time at home to tackle some kind of home improvement.
+Many people have spent time sprucing up their home recently.
+In fact, a report by Censuswide for Aviva found that 85% of the UK population used their time in lockdown to tackle some kind of home improvement.
 But before you pick up the hand-drill or call in the contractors, spare a thought for your home insurance policy.

 It’s a standard condition on most policies that you have to inform your insurer about any renovations or alterations to your home before you start them.
 But what does that mean in reality – and why does it matter?